-Dr Ailsa Hart leads the IBD service and we are fortunate to have a large team of gastroenterologists:
+Dr Ailsa Hart leads the IBC service and we are fortunate to have a large team of gastroenterologists:

 Dr Ayesha Akbar, Dr Naila Arebi, Dr Chris Fraser, Dr Simon Gabe, Dr Adam Haycock , Dr Meron Jacyna, Dr Jeremy Nightingale, Dr Sharon O’Brien (Central Middlesex), Dr Max Pitcher, Professor Brian Saunders, Dr Amar Sharif (Central Middlesex), Dr David Sherman (Central Middlesex), Dr Siwan Thomas-Gibson.